ashley-ha/Language-Model-Classification-with-ULMFiT/README.md

 #### Data
 - I used the latest DBpedia wiki datasets which includes the Long abstracts from Wikipedia articles
 - SFU Review Corpus - a collection of movie, book, and consumer product reviews
+- SQuAD dataset - a reading comprehension dataset consisting of questiosn posed by crowdworkers on a set of Wiki articles, where the answer to every question is a segement of text, or span, from the corresponding reading passage

-Model testing in progress as of 12/23/22
+Model testing in progress as of 12/29/22

 ## Usage
 Model Architectures